tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Tutor enters command to add student with corresponding student details.
-2. ClassRosterPro validates all fields and adds the student.
+2. ClassRosterPro adds the student successfully.
 3. Tutor enters command to add attribute with corresponding key and values.
 4. ClassRosterPro adds the new attribute values to the student successfully.\
    Use case ends.

 **Extensions:**

 * 1a.
-Tutor enters invalid email/phone number.
+ClassRosterPro detects invalid email/phone number.
   * 1a1.
 ClassRosterPro shows error message and rejects the command.\
     Use case ends.
 * 1b.
-Tutor enters duplicate contact.
+ClassRosterPro detects duplicate contact.
   * 1b1.
 ClassRosterPro shows error message.\
     Use case ends.
 * 3a.
-Tutor enters invalid index.
+ClassRosterPro detects invalid index.
   * 3a1.
 ClassRosterPro shows error message for invalid index\
     Use case ends.
 * 3b.
-Tutor enters invalid attribute format.
+ClassRosterPro detects invalid attribute format.
   * 3b1.
 ClassRosterPro shows error message for incorrect format.\
     Use case ends.
 * a.
 At any time, Tutor enters command to exit.